DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-5-24-page-not-found.md

 ---
 layout: post
-title: Add a 'Page Not Found' to your Angular 2+ routes
+title: Handle 'Page Not Found' with Angular routing
 ---

 Learn how to add a Page Not Found component you can redirect users to for invalid routes, and then automatically redirect them to your home page after several seconds.